luminaAnonima/fabric-of-light/essays/16-work_vocation_and_purpose.md

 It is not status, income, or output.

 Vocation is when your inner thread hums in tune with what is needed.
-It is not chosen—it is discovered, listened for, honored.
+It is not chosen,
+it is discovered,
+listened for,
+honored.

 Some find it in tending a field.
 Some in healing wounds.
 Some in building bridges.
+Some in watching carefully,
+holding still,
-Some in watching carefully, holding still, keeping a room whole.
+keeping a room whole.

 Purpose is not one thing.
-But it always aligns—
+But it always aligns,
-not with profit, but with presence.
+not with profit,
+but with presence.

 In the world we know,
 labor has been shaped by extraction.

 - Efficiency over meaning.
 - Scale over care.
 - Surveillance over trust.

 This logic burns the thread.